Laxystem/MoCKoGE-Legacy/README.md

 To [Our Discord](https://discord.gg/TAs7PtCqnm)

+### Modular
+While MoCKoGE *can* be used as a stand-alone game engine, where's the fun in that?
+MoCKoGE code, scenes, assets, everything - are all stored in *bundles*. a bundle is a compressed directory that contains code and assets, whether it be a library, the game itself, or mods.
+See more below in the [bundles](#bundles) section.

+This technique allows you to have two full, working games on the same MoCKoGE installation, with almost no performance hit, and enables out-of-the-box support for mods!

+### Concurrent

+MoCKoGE uses Kotlin's *coroutines* library to run multiple events at the same time, making stupidly fast.

+The `C` also stands for `Caching`, because MoCKoGE caches stuff.
+Very fast.

+### Kotlin

+MoCKoGE is written in kotlin, scripted in kotlin, basically *everything* in kotlin.

+Using Kotlin Multiplatform, MoCKoGE games can be compiled to run on the JVM, Windows, Linux, MacOS, WASM, Android, iOS, and more.

+### Game Engine

+Well, it's a game engine.
+And it's [open source](LICENSE.md).

 ## Tooling

 ### Language

 You ***must*** have a basic knowledge of Kotlin (or decent experience in Java and easy access to [the Kotlin Documentation](https://kotlinlang.org/docs/home.html)) in order to use MoCKoGE - learning it "on the way" isn't such a good idea.

 Java isn't officially supported, as it cannot override `suspend` (asynchronous/concurrent) functions, and usage of Kotlin Scripts is required (unless you're using a [custom resource loader](#todo)) but feel free to make an issue (or PR